There’s no denying that gratuities are a part of cruising that’s here to stay, whether you choose to tip or not.

 4 – Cruise & Maritime – £7 per person, per day

-For any cruise duration up to 16 nights, gratuities cost just £7 per person per day on-board the Marco Polo and the Azores– nice and simple, just how we like it.
+For any cruise duration up to 16 nights, gratuities cost just £7 per person per day – nice and simple, just how we like it.

-However, choose to sail for that little bit longer with Cruise & Maritime and this drops to £6– even better!
+However, choose to sail for that little bit longer with Cruise & Maritime (16+ days) this drops to £6– even better!
 It may not sound like much of a difference but over the course of those 16 nights, it’s another £16 in your pocket.

 However, if they’re doing a splendid job and you wish to vary the amount (or, conversely, if they’re not up to scratch), you can alter this value as you see fit.

-It’s automatically added to your guest account but we imagine Fred wouldn’t mind too much if you decided you’d prefer to tip the team members personally, instead.
+It’s automatically added to your guest account but we imagine Freds wouldn’t mind too much if you decided you’d prefer to tip the team members personally, instead.

 Just contact the trusty Guest Services and stock up on those traditional brown tipping envelopes!